DESIGNING NGSS-aligned INSTRUCTIONAL units TO SUPPORT STUDENT SENSEMAKING IN SCIENCE CLASSROOMS

 The MBI Team has begun writing a series of books with NSTA Press to provide tested and classroom ready units for high school science teachers.
 The MBI Biology book contains information on how to implement MBI in your classroom as well as the four biology units highlighted below.

 Next up?
 Our high school chemistry book of MBI units is coming out soon!
 It will include the following units for your classroom.

 Where are science teachers using our resources?

-In 112 different countries, all 50 US states, and in teacher education and professional development programs throughout the world!
+In 139 different countries (71% of the world!), all 50 US states, and in teacher education and professional development programs throughout the world!